What is the role of a WHS Site Officer?

 Forms and Checklists

 The following documents are provided to assist WHS Site Officers to perform their role:

 - Incident Investigation Form

 - Induction Checklist

 - WHS Risk Assessment and Control Template

 Virtual Office is a risk management tool to help you identify hazards and control risks in an office environment.

 Corporate Responsibility Allowance

-WHS Site Officers will receive payment of corporate responsibility allowance (CRA) of $20 per fortnight once they have completed their WHS Site Officer training.
+WHS Site Officers will receive payment of corporate responsibility allowance (CRA) once they have completed their WHS Site Officer training.
 The continued payment of CRA requires WHS Site Officers to fulfil the duties as outlined in the responsibilities of a WHS Site Officer.
 This includes the submission of quarterly inspection reports within the timeframes specified.
 In accordance with paragraph 5 of the CRA Guideline, WHS Site Officers who do not submit regular quarterly inspection reports will have their CRA payment withheld.